learnbin.net nav logo

 • k – Boltzmann's constant

-Free energy / Enthalpy of mixing ΔH
+Gibbs free energy ΔG, Helmholtz free energy (ΔF), and Enthalpy of mixing ΔH

 Gibbs free energy (ΔG) is defined under constant temperature and pressure.
 When it is defined under constant temperature and volume, it is called Helmholtz free energy (ΔF).
-Under constant pressure and temperature, the internal energy is called enthalpy (ΔH).

 ΔG = ΔH - T ΔS